 But although the rumors wreaked havoc within The Untamed’s fandom (amid simultaneous attempts to halt the spread of misinformation) it seems very likely that the timing was purely coincidental.
 It’s more likely that AO3 became a target of China’s ongoing attempts to suppress queer and explicit media content, as a part of its larger dedicated pattern of internet censorship.

-Chinese censors have been preparing for new, tighter restrictions on the type of content considered acceptable to post online
+Chinese censors have been preparing for new, tighter restrictions on content considered acceptable to post online

 In January, the Chinese government announced that beginning March 1, it would be enacting new regulations against content on Chinese websites.
 The new rules include restrictions on “negative” content.
 This is likely part of China’s ongoing effort to curtail internet discussion about the months-long Hong Kong protests (which call for a return to the region’s former democratic government) and many other aspects of its restrictive government.
 The regulations also aim to hold specific websites accountable for the content posted on them.